Immunoglobulin A–Associated Vasculitis (IgAV)

 (See also Overview of Vasculitis.)

 IgA-containing immune complexes are deposited in small vessels of the skin and other sites.
-Possible inciting antigens include viruses that cause URIs, streptococcal infection, drugs, foods, insect bites, and immunizations.
+Possible inciting antigens include viruses that cause upper respiratory infections, streptococcal infection, drugs, foods, insect bites, and immunizations.
 Focal, segmental proliferative glomerulonephritis is typical but mild.

 The disease begins with a sudden palpable purpuric rash typically occurring on the feet, legs, and, occasionally, the trunk and arms.
 The purpura may start as small areas of urticaria that become palpable and sometimes hemorrhagic and confluent.
 Crops of new lesions may appear over days to several weeks.
 Many patients also have fever and polyarthralgia with periarticular tenderness and swelling of the ankles, knees, hips, wrists, and elbows.

-Symptoms of immunoglobulin A–associated vasculitis (IgAV) usually remit after about 4 wk but often recur at least once after a disease-free interval of several weeks.
+Symptoms of immunoglobulin A–associated vasculitis usually remit after about 4 weeks but often recur at least once after a disease-free interval of several weeks.
 In most patients, the disorder subsides without serious sequelae; however, although rare, some patients develop chronic kidney disease.

 In adults, intussusception is rare and chronic kidney disease is more common than in children.

-The 2012 Chapel Hill Consensus Conference (1) defined IgAV as vasculitis with IgA1-dominant immune deposits, affecting small vessels in the skin and GI tract and frequently causing arthritis.
+The 2012 Chapel Hill Consensus Conference (1) defined immunoglobulin A–associated vasculitis (IgAV) as vasculitis with IgA1-dominant immune deposits, affecting small vessels in the skin and gastrointestinal tract and frequently causing arthritis.
 IgAV is also associated with glomerulonephritis indistinguishable from IgA nephropathy.

 The diagnosis of IgAV is suspected in patients, particularly children, with typical skin findings.
 It is confirmed by biopsy of skin lesions when leukocytoclastic vasculitis with IgA in the vessel walls is identified by immunofluorescence.
 Biopsy is unnecessary if clinical diagnosis is clear in children.

-Urinalysis is done; hematuria, proteinuria, and RBC casts indicate renal involvement.
+Urinalysis is done; hematuria, proteinuria, and red blood cell casts indicate renal involvement.

 If the cause is a drug, it has to be stopped.
 Otherwise, treatment is primarily symptomatic.

-For adults, corticosteroids (eg, prednisone 2 mg/kg up to a total of 50 mg po once/day) may help control abdominal pain and are occasionally needed to treat severe joint pain or renal disease.
-Pulse IV methylprednisolone followed by oral prednisone and cyclophosphamide can be given to attempt to control inflammation when the kidneys are severely affected.
+For adults, corticosteroids (eg, prednisone 2 mg/kg up to a total of 50 mg orally once a day) may help control abdominal pain and are occasionally needed to treat severe joint pain or renal disease.
+Pulse IV methylprednisolone followed by oral prednisone and an immunosuppressant (mycophenolate mofetil, azathioprine, rituximab, or cyclophosphamide) can be given to attempt to control inflammation when the kidneys are severely affected.
 However, the effects of corticosteroids on renal manifestations are not clear.

 Manifestations can include purpuric rash, arthralgias, fever, abdominal pain, melena, and glomerulonephritis.